8563a236e65cede7b14220e65c70ad5718144a3/c20-invest-dapp/docs/source/index.rst

 Current run::

    > c20-invest-dapp@0.1.0 test /media/Database/Documents/Solidity/c20-invest-dapp
-   > mocha --exit --recursive --ignore test/C20InvestProxy.test.js && mocha --exit test/C20InvestProxy.test.js
+   > mocha --exit --recursive
-     C20Invest
+     C20InvestProxy
        Ownership
          ✓ should have owner as fundWallet
        Sending Ether
-         ✓ does not allow amounts below minimum investment (84ms) ✓ should receive user's money, correctly record balance and request time and emits EtherDeposited (106ms) Getting Tokens
+         ✓ does not allow amounts below minimum investment (106ms) ✓ should receive user's money, correctly record balance and request time and emits EtherDeposited (123ms) Getting Tokens
-         ✓ prevents withdrawal if price has not been updated (64ms) ✓ prevents withdrawal if user has no balance (63ms) ✓ allows withdrawal after price updated and emits TokensPurchased (229ms) ✓ prevents second attempt at withdrawing tokens (65ms) ✓ refunds when amount deposited exceeds available tokens and suspends contractand emits TokensPurchased and RefundGiven (343ms)
+         ✓ prevents withdrawal if price has not been updated (70ms) ✓ prevents withdrawal if user has no balance (69ms) ✓ allows withdrawal after price updated and emits TokensPurchased (211ms) ✓ prevents second attempt at withdrawing tokens (65ms) ✓ refunds when amount deposited exceeds available tokens and emits RefundGiven (330ms) Admin
-       Suspendable Operations
-         ✓ prevents buying while contract is suspended (48ms) ✓ does not resume if contract token balance is zero (76ms) ✓ successfully resumes contract from suspension (168ms) Admin
-         ✓ does not allow non-owner to withdraw ether from contract (55ms) ✓ allows owner to withdraw ether from contract and yields correct balance (52ms) ✓ does not allow withdrawing more than contract balance (59ms) ✓ does not transfer out remaining token balance to nonowner (52ms) ✓ transfers out remaining token balance (162ms)
+         ✓ does not allow non-owner to withdraw ether from contract (51ms) ✓ allows owner to withdraw ether from contract and yields correct balance (65ms) ✓ does not allow withdrawing more than contract balance (264ms) ✓ does not allow withdrawing unconverted ether (110ms) ✓ allows withdrawing everything but unconverted ether (61ms) ✓ does not transfer out remaining token balance to nonowner (46ms) ✓ transfers out remaining token balance (121ms)

-     Ownable
-       Constructor
-         ✓ initializes owner to msg.sender with empty array (78ms)
-         ✓ initializes owner to given addresses with non-empty array (73ms) Check Ownership
-         ✓ checks existing owner address found in _owners array (72ms) ✓ checks non-owner address not found in _owners array (67ms) ✓ finds correct indices of owners (100ms)
-         ✓ returns -1 if address is not an owner (75ms) Add Owner
-         ✓ adds a new owner (106ms)
-         ✓ emits event on adding owner (85ms)
-         ✓ prevents adding owner that already exists (100ms) ✓ prevents non-owners from adding new owners (91ms) Remove Owner
-         ✓ removes owner correctly (145ms)
-         ✓ emits event on removing owner (99ms)
-         ✓ prevents non-owner from removing (88ms)
-         ✓ prevents removal when only one owner (82ms) ✓ revokes ownership correctly (142ms)
-       Transfer Ownership
-         ✓ adds new owner and removes old (146ms)

      SafeMath
        add
-         ✓ adds correctly
+         ✓ adds correctly (40ms)
          ✓ reverts on addition overflow (43ms)
        sub
          ✓ subtracts correctly
          ✓ reverts if subtraction result would be negative mul
-         ✓ multiplies correctly (39ms)
+         ✓ multiplies correctly (45ms)
          ✓ multiplies by zero correctly
-         ✓ reverts on multiplication overflow (45ms)
+         ✓ reverts on multiplication overflow (46ms)
        div
          ✓ divides correctly
          ✓ divides zero correctly